saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbViews.md

 [Go Back Up to the List of Steps](#steps)

+### <a name="cvComDat"></a> Creating the Combined Data View

+The next step is to create another HANA Calculation View that combines the remote data from your S/4HANA system with the data from the Census table you imported before.
+This particular view will use a spatial join between the two tables where the view will aggregate Census data within a specified distance of an S4H customer location.

+* Go to your HACKT28 system connection and open up the Content folder and you should see a HACKT28 package that was created at the time the HACKT28 user was made.

 You have now completed the step "######" and are done with the whole task of "Creation of HANA Calculation Views on Integrated Data".